Efficient upsampling for tensor-network and quantum-state encoded functions: Discussion and Outlook

-Beyond compression, data augmentation and super-resolution, our TTI construction also opens the way to efficient \texttt{DMRG}-like optimization algorithms, as first proposed in~\cite{lubasch_multigrid_2018} and later applied in~\cite{coarsetofine} to learn visual data representations.
-Such methods search in a space whose dimension grows exponentially with the number of TT cores, making random initialization impractical at scale and prone to poor local minima.
-In contrast, TTI provides an accurate low-rank warm start, improving both performance and robustness.
-These improved \texttt{DMRG}-type solvers could be integrated into tensor-network pipelines for PDEs.
-At the same time, our procedural noise functions are only weakly band-limited; \emph{Wavelet Noise}~\cite{Cook2005}, in contrast, is nearly perfectly band-limited.
-Although this construction is more elaborate, it can be naturally implemented in tensor networks within our TTI framework.
-We defer this to future work.
+Beyond compression, data augmentation, and upsampling, our TTI construction opens several promising directions.
+First, it can provide an accurate low-rank warm start for \texttt{DMRG}-like optimization algorithms.
+A similar idea was first proposed in~\cite{lubasch_multigrid_2018} and later used in~\cite{coarsetofine} to learn visual data representations of 3D objects.
+Since these methods operate in spaces whose effective dimension grows exponentially with the number of TT-cores, random initialization becomes increasingly impractical and can lead to poor local minima.
+By contrast, TTI offers a structured initialization that can substantially improve both robustness and efficiency.
+This suggests a natural route toward enhanced tensor-network solvers, including PDE pipelines based on variational optimization.
+Second, TTI produces low-rank approximations that can be mapped directly to shallow quantum circuits through MPS--QC encoders~\cite{Ran2020,Malz2024}.
+Finally, while our present procedural noise constructions are only weakly band-limited, more refined alternatives such as \emph{Wavelet Noise}~\cite{Cook2005} are nearly perfectly band-limited and appear naturally compatible with our TTI framework.